Liouville first-passage percolation: subsequential scaling limits at high temperature: Variation upper bounds

 On the other hand,

 so

 Therefore,

-\end{proof} We have now assembled all of the pieces necessary for the proof of the main theorem. \begin{proof}[Proof of \thmref{maintheorem}.]
-Apply \lemref{basecase} for some $S_{0}>K$, with $K$ chosen large enough compared to $\delta$ to satisfy the assumptions of \lemref{inductivestep}.
+\end{proof} We have now assembled all of the pieces necessary for the proof of \thmref{maintheorem}. \begin{proof}[Proof of \thmref{maintheorem}] Apply \lemref{basecase} for some $S_{0}>K$, with $K$ chosen large enough compared to $\delta$ to satisfy the assumptions of \lemref{inductivestep}.
 Then inductively applying \lemref{inductivestep} allows us to bound the coefficient of variation of every box of the given aspect ratios. \end{proof}